On The Robustness of z=0-1 Galaxy Size Measurements Through Model and Non-Parametric Fits

-We perform simulations for testing our methods and procedures as follows.
-The first one is designed to test the reliability of the single component \ser method and the non-parametric method for galaxies at $z=0$.
-For that, we first generated single \ser mock galaxies with random properties (magnitude, re, b/a) in similar range of values for real galaxies.
+We perform simulations for testing our methods and procedures, as follows.
+The first simulation is designed to test the reliability of the single component \ser method and the non-parametric method for galaxies at $z=0$.
+For that, we first generated single \ser mock galaxies with random properties (magnitude, re, b/a) with a similar range of values as real galaxies ($11.5 < $mag$ < 17.7$, $0.4$ kpc $ < re < 10.9 $ kpc , $0.2 < $ b/a $ < 1$).
 We then add them into the empty regions of the $r$-band SDSS images and perform our fits, using single \ser profiles and the non-parametric method.
 The results are shown in Figure \ref{fig2}.
-In the left panel, the comparison between input and output sizes are shown using parametric method and the \ser indices are compared in the middle panel.
-The output sizes derived by using the non-parametric method are also compared to their original sizes in the right panel of Figure \ref{fig2}.
-The sizes of galaxies can be recovered without any systematics with median differences less than $2\%$ for both methods.
-There are also no systematic errors in the recovery of \ser indices.
-This shows that for mock galaxies with single \ser profiles, our procedure are robust in recovery of their properties from SDSS images.
+In the left panel, the comparison between input and output sizes is shown using the parametric method; the \ser indices are compared in the middle panel.
+The output sizes derived by using the non-parametric method are also compared with their original sizes in the right panel of Figure \ref{fig2}.
+The sizes of galaxies can be recovered without any systematics with median differences of less than $2\%$ for both methods.
+There are also no systematic errors in the recovery of the \ser indices.
+This shows that our procedure is robust for the recovery of mock galaxy properties, assuming single \ser profiles and using SDSS images.